etamity/dashpad/README.md

     header: Tabs_1.Card_1.Header.title
 ```

-Then you can set the value simple pass they `username` key to getVars, it will set `Tabs_1.Card_1.Row.Username.value` state value.
+Then we can set the value simple pass they `username` key to getVars, it will set `Tabs_1.Card_1.Row.Username.value` state value.

 ```js
 Dashpad.setVarsState('username', 'joseph');